jordanadrianoo/Eggplant-Automation/README.md

 # Eggplant-Automation
-This repo will track various tools used throughout eggplant. licensing will need to be authorized.
+This repo will list and demonstrated the basic of eggplant.
+In addition, hand made functions will also be listed within the repository. **Warning:** Eggplant is an enterprise tool that will need a license to use.
+Licenses can be bought on eggplants webpage.

 ## Functions